cdxker/chemex/README.md

 stow */
 ```

 Its so nice eh?
+Well there's a lot of programs that you will need to install the ones off the top of my head are
+- neovim
+- bspwm
+- polybar
+- sxhkd
+Good luck with the rest

-Compiling sucky code
+## Compiling sucky code

 after stowing away the coffee
 ```